 Born in Rio de Janeiro, Feilhaber turned professional with Hamburg (Germany) after two seasons at UCLA.
 He would move to Derby County in the English Premier League and later to AGF Aarhus in Denmark before signing with the New England Revolution in 2011.
 Acquired by Sporting Kansas City prior to the 2013 season, Feilhaber is a member of the U.S. Men’s National Team and played in the 2010 FIFA World Cup in South Africa as well as the 2008 Summer Olympics.

-2014: MLS: Has played in 20 games, all of them starts, with three goals and five assists.
+2014: MLS: Has played in 27 games, all of them starts, with four goals and six assists.
 Assisted Aurelien Collin's goal in a 1-1 draw vs. FC Dallas on March 15.
 Scored his first goal of the season in a 3-2 win over Colorado on March 29.
 Assisted Dom Dwyer's goal in a 2-1 loss to Chicago on May 18.
 Assisted Antonio Dovale's first MLS goal in a 1-1 draw vs. the New York Red Bulls on May 27.
 Assisted Soony Saad's game-winning goal in a 2-0 win at Houston on June 6.
 Assisted C.J.
 Sapong's goal and scored the 93rd-minute game-winner in a 2-1 victory at Columbus on July 16.
 Scored a free kick in a 2-1 win over LA Galaxy on July 19 and was named MLS Player of the Week on July 21 (Week 19) after leading the team to a pair of victories in four days.
-CCL: Started both legs of the 2013-14 CONCACAF Champions League quarterfinals vs. Cruz Azul, playing the full 90 minutes in the second leg on March 19.
-Open Cup: Did not feature.
+Was nominated for July's MLS Player of the Month after leading Sporting KC to a 4-0-1 record during the month.
+Assisted Dom Dwyer's goal in a 3-1 loss to Houston on Aug.
+29. Scored in a 4-0 win at Chivas USA on Sept.
+12. CCL: Started both legs of the 2013-14 CONCACAF Champions League quarterfinals vs. Cruz Azul, playing the full 90 minutes and scoring a goal in the second leg on March 19.
+Featured in the 2014-15 group stage, playing 23 minutes in a 1-1 draw against Real Esteli on Aug.
+19. Played 90 minutes and assisted Antonio Dovale's second goal in a 3-1 win over Deportivo Saprissa on Sept.
+18. Open Cup: Did not feature.
 Friendly: Played 45 minutes in a 4-1 Champions Shield defeat to Manchester City on July 23 at Sporting Park, assisting C.J.
 Sapong's goal.

 2013:MLS: Made 27 appearances with 22 starts in his first year with Sporting KC.
 Feilhaber finished the year with three goals and four assists.
 Feilhaber made his first appearance for Sporting Kansas City on March 2 playing 82 minutes in 3-1 victory over the Philadelphia Union at PPL Park marking both team's first match of the season.
 Feilhaber notched two assists in a 2-0 win over Montreal on March 30.
 Feilhaber earned his third assist of the season on April 27 versus the Portland Timbers.
 Feilhaber scored his first goal for Sporting KC in a 2-1 win at Chicago on July 7 (video).
 Feilhaber scored his second goal on August 10 against his former club the New England Revolution (video).
 Feilhaber's third goal was nominated for Goal of the Week when he laced a 30-yard strike past Clint Irwin in a 2-1 win over the Colorado Rapids on August 31 (video).
 Playoffs: Started four of five matches in the MLS Cup Playoffs.
 Stole a Matt Reis pass and set-up Claudio Bieler for the game-tying goal in the Eastern Conference Semifinal series vs. New England.
 Assisted on Dom Dwyer's game-winning goal in the Eastern Conference Championship vs. Houston.
 Converted his penalty kick in the MLS Cup Final shootout vs. Real Salt Lake.
 CCL: Started three 2013-14 CONCACAF Champions League group stage matches and tallied an assist in a 2-0 win at Real Esteli on August 20.
 Open Cup: Feilhaber appeared in his first Lamar Hunt US Open Cup match with Sporting Kansas City on May 28 and helped secure a 2-0 win over the Des Moines Menace.
 Feilhaber played 58 minutes in a 1-0 loss to Orlando City SC on June 12.